muratk5n/thirdwave/en/index.md

 antagonism would not help, made opposition look like a undiplomatic neophytes.

-Putin possibly provided direct aid in the form of natgas payments for the election (residential natgas bill for entire month of May was zero), and the grain deal renewal gave a PR win for the gov, announced right after the first round.
+It looks like Putin provided direct aid in the form of natgas payments for the election (residential natgas bill for entire month of May was zero), and the grain deal renewal gave a PR win for the gov, announced right after the first round.